dtcosta/Python_Basics/README.md

 ## Background

 You've made it!
 It's time to put away the Excel sheet and join the big leagues.
 Welcome to the world of programming with Python.
-In this homework assignment, you'll be using the concepts you've learned to complete **two** Python activities, PyBank and PyRamen.
-Both activities present a real-world situation in which your newfound Python skills will come in handy.

 ## Before You Begin

-1. Create a new GitHub repo called `python-homework`.
-Then, clone it to your computer.
+1. Create a new GitHub repo then, clone it to your computer.

 2. In your local git repository, create a directory for both of the Python activities.
 Use folder names that correspond to the activities: **PyBank** and **PyRamen**.